csgames/comp-2017-cscoins/README.md

 We finally hash this solution string to know if it matches the challenge hash prefix: `e9528071d01ab08cc4c9e74fee45df95af0256a469f17aa88918dc14a4008eb7`

 `e952` != `94f9`, So we need to try again.
-We generate a new random nonce, reseed the random number generator.
+We generate a new random nonce and reseed the random number generator.

 Our new random nonce is `"96436717027"`.